Graduate Certificate Programs

 learning).
 Successful completion of the graduate certificate program will be

-noted on the student's official transcript separately from his or her degree
+noted on the student's official transcript separately from their degree

-The graduate certificate is not viewed as a guaranteed means of entry into a
+The graduate certificate is not viewed as a guarantee of admission into a

 graduate degree program.